 4-H Age Categories

 4-H programs are offered on an age-appropriate basis to youth, ages 5-18.
-This is the general age requirement for 4-H participation.
 On occasion, multi-state and national 4-H programs and events may use different age criteria and will be adhered to as necessary to qualify for participation.

 Age classifications for 4-H club members are:

 - Cloverleaf Member: ages 9-10 (4th - 5th graders)